Photos by Ralph Freso/GCU News

 “I feel like not a lot of resources do that.”

-These 16-credit-hour pilot courses are leading up to something even bigger.
+These 16-credit-hour pilot learning blocks are part of something even bigger.

-Students can take just one of these courses, receive their professional credentials – oftentimes certificates required to work in certain tech jobs – and start working in industry.
-Or, they can stack these 16-credit-hour courses – two required and three electives.
-Along with taking 40 hours of general education credits, they can earn their bachelor’s degree.
+Students can take just one of these academic blocks, receive their professional credentials – oftentimes certificates required to work in certain tech jobs – and start working in industry.
+Or, they can stack these 16-credit-hour blocks – two required blocks and three electives – and along with taking 40 hours of general education credits, they can earn their bachelor’s degree.

 This initiative, “That’s a big change in the mindset,” Artzi said.

-Although the concept isn’t totally new – it has been called a microdegree, certificate course or boot camp – what’s new here is replacing the traditional classroom environment.
+Although the concept isn’t totally new – it has been called a microdegree, certificate course or bootcamp – what’s new here is how the classroom will look more like where students will find themselves after graduation.

 “This is where we really want to re-imagine higher education so that the classroom looks more like the workplace. … You don’t train them (students) in something that doesn’t look anything like the work environment.”